ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 * ``esmvaltool-python``
 * ``esmvaltool-r``

-The main ``esmvaltool`` package contains all four subpackages listed above.
+The main ``esmvaltool`` package contains all three subpackages listed above.
+For the Julia dependencies, there is no subpackage yet, but there are special :ref:`installation instructions <install_julia_dependencies>`.
 If you only need to run a recipe with diagnostics in some of these languages, it is possible to install only the dependencies needed to do just that.
 The diagnostic script(s) used in each recipe, are documented in :ref:`recipes`.
 The extension of the diagnostic script can be used to see in which language a diagnostic script is written.

 To install support for diagnostics written in Python and NCL into an existing environment, run